 And remember that tractor trailers can be especially dangerous in slick conditions: be sure to give them plenty of room.
 Fully loaded, a tractor trailer can require 100 yards - the length of a football field - to come to a complete stop.
 Protect yourself, and keep your distance.

 For more information about Missouri weather, road conditions, and traffic incidents, call MoDOT at 1-888-275-6636, or click here to view the MoDOT Traveler Information Map.

-The attorneys at Aaron Sachs and Associates encourage you to be safe out there!
+The attorneys at Aaron Sachs & Associates, P.C. encourage you to be safe out there!
 If you have questions about a Springfield trucking accident, call our toll free number to schedule a free initial consultation: 1-888-777-AUTO.Attorney meetings by appointment only